1994–95 National Division 3

-The 1994–95 Courage League National Division Three was the eighth full season of rugby union within the third tier of the English league system, currently known as National League 1.
-Bedford finished in first place and are promoted to National Division 2 for next season and they are joined by the runner-up, Blackheath; the teams finished 3rd and 4th respectively last season.
-Following their promotion last season Clifton finished 9th and are relegated to National League 4 along with the last-placed team Exeter.
+The 1994–95 National Division 3 (sponsored by Courage Brewery) was the eighth season of the third tier of the English rugby union league system, the Courage Clubs Championship, currently known as National League 1.
+New teams to the division included Otley and Rugby (relegated from tier 1) and Clifton and Harrogate (promoted from tier 4).

+Bedford finished in first place and are promoted to the 1995–96 National Division 2 for next season and they are joined by the runner-up, Blackheath; the teams finished 3rd and 4th respectively last season.
+Following their promotion last season Clifton finished 9th and are relegated to the 1995–96 National Division 4 along with the last-placed team Exeter.

 Structure

-The league consists of ten teams with all the teams playing each other on a home and away basis to make a total of eighteen matches each.
-There are two promotion places and two relegation places.
-The champions are promoted to National League 2 and the last two teams are relegated to National Division 4.
+Each side played one another twice, in a round robin system, home and away, to make a total of eighteen matches for each team.
+The top two sides would be promoted to National Division 2 and the bottom two relegated to National Division 4.